mongodb/docs/source/includes/steps-avs-quick-start-run-queries-csharp.rst

          connection string.

          Ensure that your connection string includes your database user's credentials.
-To learn more, see
+To learn more about finding your connection string, see :ref:`connect-via-driver`.
-         :ref:`connect-via-driver`.

       #.
 Save the file.